-The committee shall select its own chairman; and issue its report and conclusions to the TCEC Board of Directors, signed by a majority of the voting committee members.
+The committee shall select its own chairman; and issue its nominations to the TCEC membership, signed by a majority of the voting committee members.
 Committee members attending shall be subject to reimbursement of expenses for the meeting, and the Board may provide a reasonable per diem payment plus expenses to each member of the committee by board resolution.